 - A. 1.
 No candidate for election shall accept or use any contributions or other things of value received from any employer, representative of an employer, foundation, trust, union or similar entity.
-Nothing herein shall be interpreted to prohibit receipt of contributions from fellow employees and members of the International Union, unless that employee or member is an employer. - A. 2.
+Nothing herein shall be interpreted to prohibit receipt of contributions from fellow employees and members of Local 100 or the International Union, unless that employee or member is an employer. - A. 2.
 No employer shall be permitted to contribute anything to any campaign.
-The prohibition on employer contributions extends to every employer regardless of the nature of the business, or whether any union represents its employees, and includes but is not limited to political action organizations (other than a candidate's or slate's campaign organization), nonprofit organizations such as churches or civic groups, law firms, and professional organizations.
+The prohibition on employer contributions extends to every employer regardless of the nature of the business, or whether any union represents its employees, and includes but is not limited to political action organizations (other than a candidate's campaign organization), nonprofit organizations such as churches or civic groups, law firms, and professional organizations.
 These prohibitions include a ban on the contribution and use of stationery, equipment, facilities and personnel. - A. 3.
-The prohibition on campaign contributions extends to all labor organizations, whether or not they are employers, except as permitted below. - B. No Local Union services, facilities, equipment or goods-including, but not limited to, time, staff, copying machines, fax machines, telephones, printing and postage-shall be used to promote the candidacy of any individual or slate unless the Local notifies all candidates of the items available for use and all candidates are provided equal access at equal cost to such goods and services.
-The use of the Local Union's official stationery is prohibited irrespective of compensation or access. - C. No candidate or other member may campaign for her/himself or for any other candidate during time that is paid for by the Local Union or by any employer.
-However, campaigning incidental to work or to regular Local Union business or during paid vacation, paid lunch hours or breaks, or similar paid time off, is permitted.
+The prohibition on campaign contributions extends to all labor organizations, whether or not they are employers, except as permitted below. - B. No Local Union services, facilities, equipment or goods-including, but not limited to, time, staff, copying machines, fax machines, telephones, printing and postage-shall be used to promote the candidacy of any individual unless the Local notifies all candidates of the items available for use and all candidates are provided equal access at equal cost to such goods and services.
+The use of the Local Union's official stationery, or its logo or its name is prohibited irrespective of compensation or access. - C. No candidate or other member may campaign for her/himself or for any other candidate during time that is paid for by the Local Union or by any employer.
+However, campaigning incidental to regular Local Union business or during paid vacation, paid lunch hours or breaks, or similar paid time off, is permitted.
 Vacation request forms must be approved in advance and request/approval forms and vacation balances must be made available to the Neutral Monitor upon request.
+In order to ensure compliance with this rule any person on the Union staff must make a written request and anyone on TA release must give written notice to Financial Secretary Earl Phillips by email in advance of taking any vacation time or other personal time for campaigning.
+If union staff making the request has sufficient vacation accruals, the request will be deemed granted.
+This requirement does not apply to campaigning that is incidental to regular Local Union business or during paid lunch hours or breaks or similar paid time off. - D. Nothing shall prohibit any candidate from accepting contributions made by any non-member who is not an employer, or by any member, whether or not such member is an employer, or by any caucus or group of Local Union members or any campaign organization of any candidate provided that such caucus, group or campaign organization is itself financed exclusively from contributions permitted under these rules.

-- D. Nothing shall prohibit any candidate from accepting contributions made by any non-member who is not an employer, or by any member, whether or not such member is an employer, or by any caucus or group of Local Union members or any campaign organization of any candidate provided that such caucus, group or campaign organization is itself financed exclusively from contributions permitted under these rules. - E. Nothing shall prohibit the donation of services by an individual to a candidate rendered on the individual's personal, free, uncompensated time. - F. It is strongly recommended that each candidate notify all prospective contributors of the limitations on campaign contributions, on all campaign literature soliciting contributions, and at all fund-raising events.
+- E. Nothing shall prohibit the donation of services by an individual to a candidate rendered on the individual's personal, free, uncompensated time. - F. It is strongly recommended that each candidate notify all prospective contributors of the limitations on campaign contributions, that the limitation be placed on all campaign literature soliciting contributions, and at all fund-raising events, and that candidates keep a record of all donations greater than \$99.